So you want to know how to dehydrate spinach... Keep reading.

 Drying spinach this way takes about 2 to 3 hours, but keep a watchful eye so it doesn't shrivel up to nothing!

-A useful tip when dehydrating spinach in the oven is to keep the oven door slightly open.
-This stops the oven from getting too hot and allows the moisture to escape.
+A useful tip when dehydrating spinach in the oven is to keep the oven door slightly open, using the handle of a wooden spoon to create a gap.
+This allows cooler air to get in the oven and stops the oven from getting too hot, plus it allows the moisture to escape.

 Also, remember that temperatures can vary within an oven, so rotating the baking sheets certainly helps to promote even drying.